holyaustin/EnergyLink/README.md

 ## What we learned

-WWe learned that when re-thinking existing energy communities with a blockchain based governance it fundamentally changes the game and creates new opportunities and a better alignment with the best pricing for solar users.
+We learned that when re-thinking existing energy communities with a blockchain based governance it fundamentally changes the game and creates new opportunities and a better alignment with the best pricing for solar users.
 The Chainlink Functions feature opened up possibilities to integrate off-chain data that makes the market algorithm execution smooth and efficient.
 The whole process makes it easier to make decisions as an energy community and as stakeholders in the community.

 ## What's next for EnegyLink